Bard Sage Abilities

 - Daredevil (sage study): the performing of dangerous stunts and tricks to elicit a moment of terror from an audience, followed by relief and stunned respect for the magnificence of the performer’s bravery and skill.

-A performing art form consisting of purposefully selected sequences of human movement, with aesthetic and symbolic value, designed for observers of a particular culture.
+Dance is a performing art form consisting of purposefully selected sequences of human movement, with aesthetic and symbolic value, designed for observers of a particular culture.

 - Accompaniment (sage study): a skill at producing rhythm and music through the use of the body (clapping, calling or otherwise fashioning a beat) or musical instruments.